-This 16-hour minor, comprised of courses in the journalism curriculum, lays a foundation for using social media platforms to research, publish and engage with audiences in numerous contexts.
-Social Engagement Management skills can be transferred to a variety of occupations and prepares students for rapidly changing online environments.
-With the skills students learn and practice in the Social Media Engagement minor, students will be able to help with publication and digital communication for business and work environments and communities throughout the world.
-This minor is an excellent complement to majors such as journalism, public relations, political science, art and business.
-Click here for information about required coursework.
+The Social Media Engagement minor is comprised of journalism courses that lay a foundation for using social media platforms to research, publish and engage with audiences in numerous contexts.
+Social Media Engagement skills can be transferred to a variety of occupations, preparing students for rapidly changing online environments.
+With the skills students learn and practice, they are able to help with the publication of digital communication for work environments and communities throughout the world.
+For more information, click on the "Curriculum Guide" below or contact the Social Media Engagement Minor Coordinator, Professor Egg Berry at firstname.lastname@example.org.

 This minor provides insights into the roles and duties performed by sports media professionals by offering courses that enable students to examine and practice skills related to the fundamentals of sports media relations, which includes working with the media, athletes and coaches, managing crisis situations, recording statistics, writing game reports, marketing teams, organizing press conferences, and managing game events.
 For more information, click on the "Curriculum Guide" below or contact the Sports Media Relations Minor Coordinator, Dr. Joe Gisondi at email@example.com.